 Look for programs that keep the positive impacts for the host community as a priority alongside the educational and experiential components that are important for you as a learner.
 Use the resources below to assist you in finding programs and/or organizations that strike this delicate/important balance.

 Learn More About Issues within Global Community Engagement

 Vetting Programs and Sending Organizations

 Health and Wellness

-Community engagement in global learning programs can provide students in health fields hands-on clinical experience and a chance to study abroad in one, but it’s important to find a global learning program with community engagement that benefits both the community and the students.
-Many medical professional organizations have adopted guidelines for their students to consider when choosing a global health experience.
-Below are some guidelines for undergraduate and professional students interested in a health field.
+Community engaged global learning programs can provide students in health fields with hands-on clinical experience and a chance to study abroad all in one.
+But it’s important to find a community engaged global learning program that benefits both the community and the learners.
+Many medication professional organizations have adopted guidelines for their students to consider when choosing a global health experience.
+Below are some guidelines for undergraduate and professional students interested in the health field, as well as some